ChanR-Analytics/E-commerce/README.md

 # Ecommerce
-A django based web application built owensn the concept similar to online shopping website
+A django based web application built on the concept similar to online shopping website